-Yoga was at 6am and yoga in this part of the world is very different to the West.
+Yoga was at 6am and yoga in this part of the world is very different from the West.
 The focus here -and in India -is on the breath and much more basic stretching than the style of yoga we experience in London or Sydney.

 In 90 minutes, we only did about 20 minutes of yoga poses.
 The rest was breathing and stretching.

 Lunch is a buffet every day with at least 15 choices of vegan food, none of which I recognised apart from hummus.
 It tasted fine and I was full.
-There was even sugar free dessert again which by day 2 I was starting to like.
+There was even sugar-free dessert again which by Day 2 I was starting to like.

 I woke up in agony.
 Every muscle in my body was frozen.
 I was later told this is common during this type of detox.

-Every morning now starts with half a glass of a black gunk to drink meant to cleanse the body.
+Every morning now starts with half a glass of black gunk to drink meant to cleanse the body.

 I dragged myself to the beach to walk, and had a consultation with the doctor.
 She said I had stuck to everything and my body was responding which was why I had severe muscle cramps.

 I was told to have an extra 1 hour massage today, bringing my total hours of massage and treatments today to 4 hours.

 I was also advised to have a special steam bath, which was very unusual.
 It was more like a wooden coffin with my head sticking out, ( see pics).
 But it did feel great on my skin and muscles.

 The vegetarian food was getting boring but my appetite had also lessened.